microsoft/azure-pipelines-tasks/Tasks/PublishSymbolsV2/README.md

 ### Parameters of the task:

-The parameters of the task are described in details, including examples, to show how to input the parameters.
-The parameters listed with a * are required parameters for the task:

 * **SymbolsFolder**: The path to the folder that is searched for symbol files.
 The default is $(Build.SourcesDirectory).
 Otherwise specify a rooted path, for example: $(Build.BinariesDirectory)/MyProject

 * **SearchPattern**: The pattern used to discover the pdb files to publish.